Black Jack (1979 film)

-Black Jack is a 1979 period children’s adventure film, directed by Ken Loach and based on the Leon Garfield novel.
-It is set in Yorkshire in 1750 and follows a young boy, Tolly (Stephen Hirst) and his adventures with a large French man (Jean Franval), the Black Jack of the title, and Belle a young English girl (Louise Cooper).
+Black Jack is a 1979 British period adventure drama film directed by Ken Loach and based on the Leon Garfield novel.
+It is set in Yorkshire in 1750 and follows a young boy, Tolly and his adventures with a large French man, the Black Jack of the title, and Belle, a young English girl.
 It was awarded the Critics’ Award at the Cannes Film Festival (1979).